AlexanderKvashnin/QE_tutorial/LAB5.md

 ## **LAB #5**
 ### **Mechanical properties**

-This LAB work is devited to calculations of elastic properties of materials using Density Functional Theory as impelemnted in the `Quantum ESPRESSO` program.
+This LAB work is devoted to calculations of elastic properties of materials using Density Functional Theory as impelemnted in the `Quantum ESPRESSO` program.

-advanced type of LAB work as it contains only script `job` which will perform all the calculations.
-All information is located in the `5.Mech` folder.
+All required files are located in the `5.Mech` folder.

 Script `get_data.sh` is for collecting data after the calculations